-At the end of the year, Pop-Up City will organize an exclusive double city trip to London and Amsterdam to investigate the chances and pitfalls of micro-living and co-living.
+At the end of the year, Pop-Up City will organize an exclusive double city trip to London and Amsterdam to investigate the opportunities and challenges of the Future of Urban Living.

 Costs of living space in cities are on the rise.
 For the first time in centuries, the average size of a person’s living space is decreasing.
 This trend is leading to new lifestyles and smaller forms of housing.
 Micro-living and co-living are the newest developments in urban living.
 How is this affecting the city?
 Is it a temporary or lasting trend?
 And in what way can we realize attractive forms of micro-living in the Netherlands?

-At the end of the year, Pop-Up City will organize an exclusive double city trip to London and Amsterdam, to elaborately discover the chances and pitfalls of micro-living and co-living.
-During this three-day city trip (two days in London, one in Amsterdam) we will visit a wide range of exemplar cases of micro-living and co-living.
+In October, Pop-Up City will organize an exclusive double city trip to London and Amsterdam, to elaborately discover the chances and pitfalls of micro-living and co-living.
+During this three-day city trip (two days in London, one in Amsterdam) we will visit a wide range of exemplar cases.
 We will speak to initiators, designers, residents, experts, developers and community managers; exchange knowledge; and discuss current issues, trends and challenges.
 During the final day in Amsterdam we will share our findings during an expert meeting in collaboration with ARCAM.

-The city trip is part of our international research project on Micro-Metropolitan Living, that Pop-Up City has been conducting over the past year.
-Fifteen spots are available for people with a background in property development, government and policy, construction, and design.
-We aspire to form a mixed group people with a diverse set of backgrounds, who can also contribute to the program using their expertise.
-We welcome anyone from developers to initiators, investors, researchers, interior designers, architects and policy makers.
+The city trip is part of our international research project on the Future of Urban Living, that Pop-Up City has been conducting over the past year.
+Joining us is a group of people with a background in property development, government and policy, construction, and design.

 Hungry for more?

-Read the article series on Micro-Metropolitan Living on Pop-Up City right here.
+Read the article series on the Future of Urban Living on Pop-Up City right here.